dsc-x/tweet-contest-terms/index.md

 With the ground rules set, let’s fly high with the tweetstorm and grab those amazing vouchers!

 \- Team Developer Student Clubs OMG

+## Disclaimer

+Google or Google Developers or its employees or its associated entities and service providers are not associated with this contest.
+All the content and content terms here mentioned herein are as per our closed group community and it's fair definitions.